VCE VET Engineering

 Credit in the VCE or VCAL

-Students who complete 22470VIC Certificate II in Engineering Studies will be eligible for up to four units of credit towards their VCE: two units at Units 1 and 2 level and a Units 3 and 4 sequence.
+22470VIC Certificate II in Engineering Studies: recognition of up to three units of credit at Units 1 and 2 level and a Units 3 and 4 sequence.

 Note: The Units 3 and 4 sequence of VCE VET Engineering is not designed as a stand-alone study.
 Students are strongly advised against undertaking the Units 3 and 4 sequence without first completing Units 1 and 2.